 Your annual report must be submitted via Evision.
 Reports submitted via other platforms will not be considered by the University.
 Leading up to your first report submission, login details and guidance on how to activate your Evision account will be communicated to you.
 In years 2 - 4 of your appointment, you will be sent an email confirming that Evision is open for reports four weeks prior to the submission deadline.

 This page is intended as a guide to creating, completing and submitting your report in Evision.
 Along with the guidance, we have also provided links to Evision and the External Examiners' Handbook for 20/21.

 Completing your Annual Report in Evision - Guidance

 The first step to creating your report is accessing the Evision system.
-To this, please visit the following link:
+To do this, please visit the following link: